proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 }
 ```

-Spring Data JPA also provides PagingAndSortingRepository, which extends CrudRepository.
+Spring Data JPA also provides `PagingAndSortingRepository`, which extends `CrudRepository`.
 This offers methods to fetch entities using pagination and sorting.
 This is a good option if you are dealing with larger amounts of data because you don't have to return everything from a large result set.
-You can also sort your data into some meaningful order.
-PagingAndSortingRepository can be created in a similar way to how we created CrudRepository:
+You can also sort your data into some meaningful order. `PagingAndSortingRepository` can be created in a similar way to how we created `CrudRepository`:

 ```
 package com.packt.cardatabase.domain;